 - A survey to collect stakeholder feedback

-It’s critical that the survey is well-designed.
-It must ask the right kind of open-ended questions, mitigate bias, and align with the five dimensions of impact.
+The survey must be well-designed.
+It must ask the right open-ended questions, mitigate bias, and align with the "five dimensions of impact."
 You will need a good sample size of respondents.
 You must also ensure participants are aware of the survey at the outset of the experiment.
 Have a survey delivery method that is appropriate.

 Apply the results of this social impact experiment to modify your Theory of Change and test again.